-Our raw honey has never been heated or filtered, simply taken off the hives and bottled and will thus crystallize pretty quickly depending on the honey variety.
-Some raw honey will crystallize in as little as 30 days (goldenrod honey) - some will take many months or even years to crystallize.
+Our raw honey has never been heated or filtered, simply taken off the hives and bottled and can crystallize quickly depending on the honey variety.
+Some raw honey will crystallize in a few days (goldenrod honey) - some will take many months or even years to crystallize.
 We never use any heat at all in the bottling or extraction process for our raw honey.

-All of the honey we sell is 100% pure honey, nothing adding and no adulteration is done to the honey.
+All of the honey we sell is 100% pure U.S. honey.
+Nothing is added and absolutely no adulteration is done to the honey.
 Every year can bring different tastes to varieties; such as, wildflower due to what is blooming since each year rain, sun, moisture, etc. all play a vital role in what plants are growing and providing nectar to the bees.
-We enjoy selling varieties of honey to folks and hope you enjoy honey as much as we do!
+Enjoy our honey - the bees worked really hard making it.

 Honey Varieties that we Sell: